Tencent: 2015–2020: Continued investments

 On 30 January 2015, Tencent announced that it had signed a US$700 million deal with the National Basketball Association to stream American basketball games in China.
 Later that year, Chinese automaker BYD became the chief corporate sponsor for Tencent's NBA broadcasts.
 On 21 June 2016 Tencent announced a deal to acquire 84.3% of Supercell, developer of Clash of Clans, with US$8.6 billion.
 In July 2016, Tencent acquired a majority stake in China Music Corporation.

+In August 2015, a partnership between Tencent and Sensewhere.

 Private enterprises in China are required to have an in-firm committee or branch of the Chinese Communist Party (CCP) if three or more CCP members are among their employees.
 In 2016, Tencent's CCP branch was recognized as one of the one hundred best such branches in the country.
 It provides communications and education platforms including a CCP activity hall, WeChat channel, and an intranet for CCP members where they can take classes related to government and party policies.
 The Tencent Party Member Activity Center has a dedicated CCP member activity area of more than 6,000 square meters.
 More than 1 million yuan is allocated for CCP activities per year.

 In 2016, Tencent, together with Foxconn and luxury-car dealer Harmony New Energy Auto founded Future Mobility, a car startup (now defunct) that aimed to sell all-electric fully autonomous premium cars.
 On 28 March 2017, Tesla, Inc. announced Tencent had purchased a 5% stake in Tesla for US$1.78 billion, the automotive control systems of which it subsequently successfully performed penetration-testing until 2019.

 In a "direct challenge to Chinese search engine Baidu," in May 2017, Tencent entered news feed and search functions for its WeChat app, which the Financial Times reported was used by 770 million people at the time.

 In May 2017, Tencent surpassed Wells Fargo to enter the world's top 10 most valuable companies.
-Tencent has also entered an agreement with the Wuhu City Council to build the world's first eSports town in the city, which comprises an eSports theme park, eSports university, a cultural and creative park, an animation industrial park, creative block, tech entrepreneurial community and Tencent Cloud's data center.
+Tencent has also entered an agreement with the Wuhu City Council to build the world's first eSports town in the city, which comprises an eSports theme park, eSports university, a cultural and creative park, an animation industrial park, creative block, tech entrepreneurial community and Tencent Cloud's data centre.
 The site will be used for the education and accommodation of future eSports players, as well as hosting national eSports events and serving as a hub for Tencent's game development.
 Aside from Wuhu, another eSports theme park is planned in Chengdu.